There are many local attractions within easy driving distance

 1.5 miles to the Norfolk Coast Path & Peddars Way.

 The North Norfolk Coast

 The North Norfolk Coast has much to offer including crabbing at Wells & Blakeney quays, seal trips from Morston, boat trips through the salt-marshes, the soft golden sands of the beautiful beaches of Holkham & Wells, as well as many stately homes and their grounds to explore.

 Lovers of the great outdoors can explore miles of footpaths with the Norfolk Coast Path & Peddars Way easily accessible from the cottage.
 There are also plenty of cycling opportunities.

 Warham Greens & Stiffkey salt-marshes can be found just 2 miles from the cottage.
 Cley, Blakeney & Titchwell nature reserves are within easy drive.
 Those looking to relax can head straight to a choice of nearby beautiful beaches.

 Warham Greens (salt marshes)

-In the summer the marsh which is a pleasant 1.5 miles walk from the Cottage.
-It is alive with nesting waders, such as redshank.
+In the summer the marsh, which is a pleasant 1.5 miles walk from the Cottage, is alive with nesting waders, such as redshank.
 Lookout for skylark & hare.
 In the winter flocks of up to 20,000 pink footed geese can be seen at dawn and dusk along with the ever present Brent geese.
-Marsh and hen harriers are regular visitors to the marsh.
-Look carefully and you may see the peregrine falcon.
+Marsh and Hen Harriers are regular visitors to the marsh, look carefully and you may be lucky enough to see a Peregrine Falcon.